StochSS/GillesPy2/README.md

     return model
 ```

-Given the class definition above, the model can be simulated by first instantiating the class object, and then invoking the `run()` method on the object.
+Given the model creation function above, the model can be simulated by first instantiating the model object, and then invoking the run() method on the object.
 The following code will run the model 10 times to produce 10 sample trajectories:

 ```python
 model = create_dimerization()
 results = model.run(number_of_trajectories=10)
 ```

-The results are then stored in a class `Results` object for single trajectories, or a class `Ensemble` object for multiple trajectories.
-Results/Ensembles can be plotted with matplotlib using `plot()` or in plotly (offline) using `plotplotly()`.
+The results are then stored in a class `Results` object for single trajectory or for multiple trajectories.
+Results can be plotted with matplotlib using `plot()` or in plotly (offline) using `plotplotly()`.
 For additional plotting options such as plotting from a selection of species, or statistical plotting, please see the documentation.:

 ```python
 results.plot()